 Computer literacy in Denmark is good.
 The use of mobile phones and the Internet is more widespread in Scandinavia than anywhere else in Europe and is on a par with the US.
-Whether it comes to private persons or companies, the IT infrastructure of Denmark belongs to the world’s best.
-In the overall results for the eEurope 2005 Index Denmark comes out as no. 1.
-According to a recent study, Denmark has the highest rate of Internet penetration, mobile phone penetration and e-business implementation in Europe, together with the highest IT spending level per capita in the world.
+The IT infrastructure of Denmark belongs to the world’s best.
+In the overall results for the eEurope 2005 Index Denmark emerged as no. 1.
+According to a recent study, Denmark has the highest rate of Internet penetration, mobile phone penetration and e-business implementation in Europe.
+It also has the highest IT spending level per capita in the world.
 In 2012, 92 percent of Danes had internet access and 85 percent had broadband connections.
 This has naturally increased the possibilities for distance working and sharing knowledge more effectively, even across national borders.
 Many municipalities have purchased iPads for school children from the 5th to 10th grades in order to make teaching more varied and effective.

 One should keep in mind that there are still variations in skills, perhaps across age groups where there may be older executives who are not using the new technology therefore, you should always check first, which method of communication is preferred by the company you are in contact with.

 The Danes are a peaceful and rather unassertive nation.
 They possess a satirical and self-deprecating sense of humor.
-To many Danes, humor is tinged with a great deal of irony and whilst foreigners often have a hard time understanding this it is nevertheless an important part of Danish humor anda key to understanding their mentality.
+To many Danes, humor is tinged with a great deal of irony.
+Whilst foreigners often have a hard time understanding this, it is nevertheless an important part of Danish humor.
+This is key to understanding their mentality.
 Danes have a deep-rooted respect for democracy and equality and are extremely tolerant.
 The society has a successful, well-organized social structure, a sound economy, a high level of education, and an acceptance of gender equality and sexual orientation.

 Informality is typical in business life.
 There are no strict hierarchies between employees and management and it is common for employees to address their boss by his or her first name.
 Manners between colleagues are informal and relaxed.
 The ‘cozy way of life’ can also be seen in the dress code.
-Often it is only formal meetings that require a suit.
+Suits are required very rarely.
 Wealth and high social position are played down in public as regards dress, jewelry, and housing.
-The point is to be discreet about individual distinction and avoid public boasting, while allowing one’s wealth to be recognized by persons in a similar economic position.

-Danish labour markets are very flexible and job mobility is high.
-It has been reported by the EU Commission that one out of five Danish employees, about 20%, changed their job in 2012.
+A EU Commission reported that one out of five Danish employees, changed their job in 2012.
 A high degree of job mobility indicates that the labour market is healthy and flexible.
 This flexibility however, is due partly to the fact that it is rather easy to make people redundant in Denmark and partly to an efficient and active labour market policy.
-The Danish workforce is among the most productive in Europe and no restrictions apply regarding overtime work, allowing companies to operate 24 hours a day, 365 days a year.
+The Danish workforce is among the most productive in Europe.
+No restrictions apply regarding overtime work, allowing companies to operate 24 hours a day, 365 days a year.

 Danes are considered to be tolerant and so what is classed as undesirable behavior is usually something that violates the codes of tolerance.
 For example, the use of sexist or racist humor is considered very rude.
 Modesty in conversation and behaviour is also respected.
 The Danes tend to dislike materialism and displays of individual achievement.
 You should show appreciation for the Danish love of hospitality and ‘coziness’, and make sure business events also include social activities.